 After years of interest, last autumn I finally found a Tai Chi teacher.
 I approached learning Tai Chi with hopes and expectations about the benefits it could provide, but I was unprepared for the depth and complexity of the power of the practice and how important it would become in my life.

 Tai Chi is a form of Chinese martial art intended to teach defense and support health.
 It’s a multilayered practice, elegantly complex.
 Learning the gross motor movements is only the first baby step.
 One layer is connected to and leads to the next.
 Tai Chi is not a linear activity to learn from beginner to mastery, but a dynamic, fluid practice best approached with humility every time.
-It’s constantly challenging in new ways, depending on what my state of mind and spirit is on any given day.
+It’s constantly challenging in new ways, depending on what my state of mind, body and spirit is on any given day.

 The Tai Chi I practice is called 24 forms, all of which gradually blend into one smooth, flowing whole with practice.
 The forms have delightful, poetic names like The Crane, Windmills and Clouds.

-Tai Chi is about finding one’s center, physically and emotionally (layers) and building the strength and balance residing there.
+Tai Chi is about finding one’s center, physically and emotionally, and building on the strength and balance residing there.
 In order to facilitate this, one crouches slightly with bent knees throughout the whole routine.
 This is obviously quite challenging, and for some people impossible.
 However, with proper foot position, body dynamics and a crouched stance, we can immediately feel the solid, stable center that is the core of every Tai Chi form.
 Crouching for long periods of time immediately informs us about the strength of our ankles, knees, hips, hamstrings and quadriceps, information we might not otherwise receive as we move upright through the world.